Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 There is rightly a lot of talk about the risk of government debt.
 This is a problem faced by many countries, including Spain.
 However, Spain (*and the entire developed world*) faces a similar but more immediate, fundamental and greater problem, which only becomes visible to those who suffer it: the relevance of the youth, and The Great Population Collapse.
 In a "black hole debt spiral scenario", a country becomes unable to pay back its public debt as the interest on its debt piles faster than it can pay back.
 Spain can pay it back by importing lots of net positive immigrants from LatAm and the developed world (sun tax, bitch).
-But there's a similar but much deeper problem that **is now happening** to Spain, and has no easy foreseeable solution: the youngest generations will have no work.
+But there's a similar but much deeper problem that **is now happening** to Spain, and has no easy foreseeable solution: the youngest generations will have no employment.
 Since the population pyramid is so skewed old, and salaries are kept relatively low even for experienced people, and there is a growing cost of living, **employers are massively encouraged to hire older**.
 A common confusion is that "when the middle aged retire", young people will have the opportunity to get a job.
 No, instead of opening opportunities for the young, the job goes to the next person with most experience, at the top of the stack: the population pyramid will become more skewed with time, and the problem will worsen.